oyar99/gcn-rdc/README.md

 The `dataset` folder contains the following resources.

-- `sample.csv` A sample random gene expression matrix of small size.
+- `sample.csv` A sample random gene expression matrix of small size

-- `LiverFemale3600.csv` A microarray result for a gene expression experiment on female mouse liver cells.

 ## Results

 Results are placed in the `results` folder.
-For each dataset, there will be some set of files prefixed with the dataset name followed by an underscore and the output file name.
+For each dataset, there will be another folder containing all the following files.

-- `correlation.csv` This file contains the Pearson correlation matrix using up to 4 decimal places
+- `correlation.csv` This file contains the correlation matrix using the specified correlation measure

 - `network.csv` This file contains the network information.
 Each line has 2 columns that indicate gene $G_i$ is adjacent to $G_j$.
 This file can be used as input in other bioinformatics tools such as `Cytoscape` to visualize the graph.